Sumgait: Economy

 In 1935, the Soviet government decided to develop heavy industry in the Absheron Peninsula, and the future location of Sumgait was chosen based on its proximity to Baku and its key position on the existing railroad lines.

 Between 1938 and 1941, a thermal power station was constructed to power Baku's growing petroleum industry.
 This was soon followed by more heavy industries.
 Due to World War II the construction of the area stopped and resumed in 1944 when metallurgical and chemical plants were constructed and put into operation.
 The first production of Sumgait Chemical Plant led to a rapid growth and construction boom, creating a new job market, and a need for a resident population.
 In 1949, Sumgait gained official city status according to the resolution of the Supreme Soviet of Azerbaijan SSR.
 In 1952, a tube-rolling plant delivered its first produce thus developing black metallurgy production in Azerbaijan.
 The same year, another new Synthetic Rubber Production Plant started its operations producing ethylene obtained from oil.
 Operations at Sumgait Steel Processing Plant and Sumgait Aluminium Plant were commenced in 1953 and 1955, respectively.
 In 1957–1955, a number of scientific research facilities and cultural centres were built, leading to further development of the city infrastructure.
 In 1960, authorities started building the Petroleum Chemical Factory, the largest in Europe at the time.
 From 1961 through 1968, a brick-producing factory, a polymer construction materials industrial complex, a phosphor production plant were built.
 In the 1970–80s, light industry and mechanical engineering facilities were added to the industrial base of the city.
 By the end of the 1980s, Sumgait was already the centre of the chemical industry of the USSR.

 After the dissolution of the Soviet Union, Sumgait has remained Azerbaijan's second-biggest industrial centre after Baku.
 Some of the most significant companies operating in the city are Azerpipe, Azeraluminium, Sumgait Aluminium, Sumgait Superphosphate, glass producer Khazar OJSC, Sumgait Knitted Goods Factory, and Sumgait Compressors, many of which have been privatized.

 In 2011, the development of Sumgait Technologies Park (STP) and Sumgayit Chemical Industrial Park (SCIP) started to receive investor attention.
 The 167 ha complex will host pharmaceutical, construction, and agricultural businesses, in addition to chemical, automotive, and electronics producers.
 It is meant as a self-sufficient complex, which will include residential facilities, an exhibition center, laboratories, sports center, schools, and hospitals.
 SCIP aims to attract domestic and foreign investors, and its management has already received proposals for 20 investment projects in the complex.

 Culture

 Sumgait is known as the "City of Youth" due to its status as the youngest city in Azerbaijan.
-Sumgait was officially designated as the "Youth Capital" for 2025.
+Sumgait was officially designated as the "Youth Capital" for 2025.The opening ceremony was held on 2 February 2025, jointly organised by the Ministry of Youth and Sports and the Sumgait City Executive Authority.